Experience the wonders of the living world with this fully illustrated colour book.

 Ruth is Church Engagement Director at The Faraday Institute for Science and Religion, where her role is to encourage the UK church community to engage with science in a positive way.
 After studying Genetics at Aberdeen University, she completed a PhD at Edinburgh University, based at the MRC Human Genetics Unit.
 During this time she also worked at the Edinburgh Science Festival, developing and delivering hands-on science activities.

-She spent two years as a part-time postdoctoral researcher at the Wellcome Trust Centre for Cell Biology, Edinburgh University, while also working as the Development Officer for Christians in Science - a post she held for three years, before moving full-time to the Faraday Institute to develop the Test of FAITH resources, the first of which were launched in 2009.
-Ruth is a trustee of Christians in Science.
+She spent two years as a part-time postdoctoral researcher at the Wellcome Trust Centre for Cell Biology, Edinburgh University, while also working as the Development Officer for Christians in Science – a post she held for three years, before moving full-time to the Faraday Institute to develop the Test of FAITH resources, the first of which were launched in 2009.

 My name is Danny Allison and I entered this world in 1979.
 I was raised in, (or by) the infamous seaside town of Blackpool, on the North West coast of England.
-I neither drew or painted in my early days, instead i discovered a wooden plank with four wheels attached.
+I neither drew or painted in my early days, instead I discovered a wooden plank with four wheels attached.
 This was my creative stage for a while.

-I am very appreciative of where i was raised, and i am lucky to have discovered skateboarding.
-My past, has without a doubt heavily influenced my illustration style and creative process, which i hope you can enjoy
+I am very appreciative of where I was raised, and I am lucky to have discovered skateboarding.
+My past, has without a doubt heavily influenced my illustration style and creative process, which I hope you can enjoy

 “When I picked up this book, I couldn’t put it down.
 On every page another wonder of the natural world was beautifully described, with text wrapped around charming illustrations.
 The explanations are mixed in with the personal stories of scientists, providing a front row seat to the excitement of new discovery.”